Mari people: Early history

-In 1552, the Mari territory was incorporated into Russia with the Russian conquest of Kazan under Ivan the Terrible.
-While some Maris (mostly Hill Maris) assisted the Russian conquest, the majority of the Maris fought back in the so-called "Cheremis Wars".
+In 1552, the territory of the Mari was incorporated into the Russian state with the Russian conquest of Kazan under Ivan the Terrible.
+The Hill Mari assisted with the Russian conquest, while most of the Meadow Mari continued to back the Kazan Tatars.
+Mari resistance continued in what is known in Russian historiography as the "Cheremis Wars", which lasted until 1584.
+The heaviest periods of fighting occurred during 1553–1557, 1570–1572 and 1581–1584.
+In 1572, the last Siberian khan, Kuchum, sent an army consisting of Bashkirs, Khanty, Mansi and Mari vassals to carry out reconnaissance into the lands held by the Stroganovs and to devastate the settlements there.
 By the end of the 16th century, resistance was finally quelled, leaving a heavy toll on the Mari population.
 As a result of the ensuing influx of Russian settlers, and to escape forced Christianization (starting from c.
-1700), Maris started to settle further east in present-day Bashkortostan.
-In the following centuries under tsarist Russia, the Maris were able to retain their ethnic and cultural identity, reinforced by repeated waves of returning to their traditional pre-Christian religion.
+1700), the Mari started to settle further east in present-day Bashkortostan.
+In the following centuries under tsarist Russia, the Mari were able to retain their ethnic and cultural identity, reinforced by repeated waves of returning to their traditional pre-Christian religion.